On a long range segregation model

 is a supersolution of the equation $a_{ij} D_{ij} u = \theta^2u$.
 Moreover, using the convexity of the exponential function, it is easy to check that it satisfies Then, the comparison principle implies

 The result follows taking $x=0$. \end{proof}

-The next lemma says that if $u_i^\ep$ attains a positive value $\sigma$ at some interior point, then all the other functions $u_j^\ep$, $j\neq i$, goes to zero exponentially in a $\rho$-ball of radius $1+c\sigma$ around that point.
+The next lemma says that if $u_i^\ep$ attains a positive value $\sigma$ at some interior point, then all the other functions $u_j^\ep$, $j\neq i$, go to zero exponentially in a $\rho$-ball of radius $1+c\sigma$ around that point.